Dan Ferrell writes about do-it-yourself car maintenance and repair. He has certifications in automation and control technology.

-A trouble code P0171 or P0174 means a lean fuel mixture: either too much air or not enough fuel is going into the engine.
+A trouble code P0171 or P0174 means the oxygen sensor or Air-Fuel Ratio (AFR) sensor (in bank 1 [P0171] or bank 2 [P0174]) has detected a lean fuel mixture: either too much air or not enough fuel is going into the engine.
 One or both of these lean-fuel condition codes can be set for several reasons:

 - Inaccurate information from the MAF sensor (dirty or bad sensor)